BCN3D/BCN3DSigma-Profile-Generator/README.md

 ## TO-DO

+- [ ] Fix temperature values when using dual extruder assistant.
 - [ ] Availability to generate Cura profiles
 - [ ] Availability to create .json files right from the script
 - [ ] Better print speed management for flexible materials